TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

     ]

 CSS and language labels (which can be used in JS) are added with their file names in format :php:`EXT:extName/path/to/file`.
-JavaScript is added only via RequireJS modules, the registration allows an init method to be called if the module is loaded by the browser.
+`JavaScript`:pn: is added only via RequireJS modules, the registration allows an init method to be called if the module is loaded by the browser.

 .. note::
-   The result array handled by :php:`$this->mergeChildReturnIntoExistingResult()` contains a couple of more keys, those will vanish with further FormEngine refactoring steps.
+   The result array handled by :php:`$this->mergeChildReturnIntoExistingResult()` contains a couple of more keys, those will vanish with further `FormEngine`:pn: refactoring steps.
 If using them, be prepared to adapt extensions later.

 .. note::
-   Nodes must never add JavaScript or CSS or similar stuff using the :php:`PageRenderer`.
+   Nodes must never add `JavaScript`:pn: or CSS or similar stuff using the :php:`PageRenderer`.
 This fails as soon as this container / element / wizard is called via AJAX, for instance within inline.
 Instead, those resources must be registered via the result array only, using :php:`stylesheetFiles` and :php:`requireJsModules`.